arkonki/webmail/README.md

 Security is a critical aspect of this application, especially since it handles user credentials.
 The following measures have been implemented:

-- **Data Isolation**: The backend architecture is now fully multi-tenant.
+- **Data Isolation**: The backend architecture is fully multi-tenant.
 All data (contacts, labels, settings, etc.) is scoped by a `userId`.
 The API enforces that a logged-in user can **only** access or modify their own data.
 This is a critical protection against Insecure Direct Object Reference (IDOR) vulnerabilities.

-- **Stateless Password Handling**: User passwords are **never** stored on the server.
-They are used only once during the initial login to establish persistent, authenticated IMAP and SMTP connections for the user's session.
-The password is then immediately discarded.
+- **Stateless Architecture**: The server does not maintain persistent connections or state for users between requests.
+Each API request is self-contained, using a session token to retrieve encrypted credentials from the database, perform the mail server operation, and then immediately discard the credentials and connection.
+This model is highly scalable and robust against server restarts.

+- **Encrypted Credentials at Rest**: User mail server passwords are **never** stored in plaintext.
+Upon login, the password is encrypted with AES-256-GCM and stored in the session table in the database.
+It is decrypted only in memory for the brief duration of an API call that requires it.
+This is protected by a secret `ENCRYPTION_KEY` that must be set in your server environment.

 - **HTTP Security Headers**: The `helmet` library is used to set various HTTP headers that protect against common web vulnerabilities like clickjacking, MIME-sniffing, and certain types of XSS attacks.